 The success of Binance has been breathtaking.
 The exchange became the global market leader in just six months.
 Binance also became the fastest unicorn in history.
 A unicorn means a startup with a billion-dollar valuation.

 Binance founder Changpeng Zhao is now one of the most followed figures in the industry.
 He is known for his hands-on approach to Binance; Zhao is often the first person to report both good and bad news on Twitter.

 CZ even made it to the front page of Forbes in February 2018.

 It’s a real honor to be on the cover.
 (I just wished the #binance logo wasn’t ps’d out). it is a team effort (not just me), 20 years (not 6 months) in the making.
 Many thanks to Forbes team though. https://t.co/pg7jtmQQxf pic.twitter.com/OTqxVtnorL

 When Binance was founded in 2017, it was just an exchange.
 This changed in 2019 when Binance launched its blockchain.
-This was not some secret project since Binance mentioned this in the original white paper of Binance Coin.
+It was not some secret project or a big surprise since Binance announced such plans in the original white paper of Binance Coin.

 Binance Chain MainNet was officially launched in April of 2019.
-After this, a token swap was completed, which meant that all Binance Coins moved from Ethereum blockchain to Binance blockchain.
-Binance Coin is now a BEP-2 standard coin and no more an ERC20 token.
+After this, a token swap was completed.
+All Binance Coins moved from Ethereum blockchain to the Binance blockchain.
+Binance Coin became a BEP-2 standard coin in the process.

-Binance Chain is a third-generation blockchain, which can match the capacity of EOS, Tron and other platforms.
+Binance Chain is a third-generation blockchain, which can match the capacity of EOS, Tron, and other similar platforms.
 It can reach up to 1000 transactions per second.
 New blocks are created every second, which makes transactions practically real-time.